Doct3rWatson/personal-page/_projects/2_project.md

 So far, I have published 3 style versions, in different sizes, of my Planned Chaos weekly planner series: Dusty Rose, Blue Modern, and Space Chaos.
 In each version, I designed the layouts and covers.

-Links to all my planners can be found in <a href="https://linktr.ee/doctorwatsonsstationeryco">my linktree.</a>
+Links to all my planners can be found in <a href="https://linktr.ee/doctorwatsonsstationeryco">my linktree</a> as well as my <a href="amazon.com/author/drwatsonco">Amazon author page.</a>

 ## Planned Chaos: 52-week Undated Weekly Planner -- Dusty Rose
 Available in <a href="https://www.amazon.com/dp/B0G1YK4N13">6"x9"</a> or <a href="https://www.amazon.com/dp/B0G1YGT8KN">8.5"x11"</a>.